It's time for an update

 Unsuitable for larger homes

-A combi boiler has a limited water capacity due to its small size.
-This is a disadvantage because it can only provide a limited amount of water at a time.
+A combi boiler has a limited water capacity due to its small size this means it can only provide a limited amount of water at a time.
 This means on the average combi boiler, only one tap/outlet can be used effectively at a time.

 While many homes will be perfectly served by a combi boiler, larger homes with multiple bathrooms will require hot water at a rate that a combi boiler cannot meet.
 In these cases, a system boiler may be more appropriate, due to its external hot water tank and mains pressure hot water supply options available.